Our Recipes + Your Inbox = ♥

 Instructions

-1. Combine all the ingredients in a non-stick skillet with a tight-fitting lid.
+1. Combine all the ingredients in a non-stick skillet.

-2. Cook, covered, on medium heat until the carrots are crisp-tender.
-Stir a time or two.
+2. Cook on medium heat until the carrots are crisp-tender.
+Stir a few times.

 3. Uncover and cook, frequently stirring until the water has almost evaporated.